matthew-sladescu/xml-cue-samples/XMLEncodingProposal.md

 ## Deployment Plan

-The new `cXML` encoding will not be the default XML encoding, but rather an opt-in encoding.
+The new `koala` encoding will not be the default XML encoding, but rather an opt-in encoding.
 Users will be able to use this from the command line using a command similar to:

-`cue vet schema.cue xml+cxml: data.xml`
+`cue vet schema.cue xml+koala: data.xml`

 Given this is not the default encoding, the command below would not work: